 Final Determination Following Recommendation of Dismissal: Based on the Remediation Committee's recommendation of dismissal, the program director will either dismiss the student from the program or allow the student to remain in the program until the concerning behavior has been fully addressed to the satisfaction of both the program director and the Remediation Committee.
 If the student is dismissed from the program, the program director will provide a notice of dismissal to the student in writing.
-If any interim action(s) were put into place following Administrative Review (e.g., interim suspension or registration hold), those interim action(s) will remain in place.
+If any interimaction(s) were put into place following Administrative Review (e.g., interim suspension or registration hold), those interim action(s) will remain in place.
 If the program director allows the student to remain in the program, the student must continue to work with the Remediation Committee to address its concerns.
-Any interim action(s) from Administrative Review will remain in effect, and accordingly, the student should be aware that, if he or she does not re-enroll in courses within a certain period of time, he or she may break enrollment and need to re-apply to the program.
+Any interimaction(s) from Administrative Review will remain in effect, and accordingly, the student should be aware that, if he or she does not re-enroll in courses within a certain period of time, he or she may break enrollment and need to re-apply to the program.
 In those situations, admission is not guaranteed.
 The student may appeal to the program director's final determination of dismissal.
 Should the student decide to appeal his or her dismissal, he or she must follow the appeal procedures outlined below.

 Appeal of Dismissal: Students who disagree with the program director's final determination have an opportunity to appeal.
 The appeal must be submitted in writing to the Dean of the School of Behavioral Sciences within seven (7) days of notification of receiving the notice of the program director's decision.
 The appeal should clearly state the reason(s) the student believes the final determination should be overturned.
 Once received, the Dean of the School of Behavioral Sciences (or designee) will review all relevant evidence and, if necessary, speak with the student, the program director, and any others who have relevant information (e.g., members of the Remediation Committee).
 The Dean of the School of Behavioral Sciences (or designee) will endeavor to make a determination within ten (10) days of receiving the appeal.
-The determination to uphold or overturn the final determination will be sent to the student in writing, and the Dean of the School of Behavioral Sciences (or designee)'s determination concerning the interim action(s) will be final, pending the outcome of any separate processes.
+The determination to uphold or overturn the final determination will be sent to the student in writing, and the Dean of the School of Behavioral Sciences (or designee)'s determination concerning the interimaction(s) will be final, pending the outcome of any separate processes.
 If the Dean of the School of Behavioral Sciences (or designee) overturns a dismissal, the student will have the option either to remain in the program and continue work with the Remediation Committee to fully address its concerns, or to withdraw from the program.

-4.7 Sexual Harassment
+6.7 Harassment

-Sexual harassment, like harassment on the basis of color, race, religion, or national origin is recognized as a violation of Section 703 of Title VII of the Civil Rights Act of 1964, as amended.
+Sexual harassment and/or any harassment on the basis of color, race, religion, or national origin, has long been recognized as a violation of Section 703 of Title VII of the Civil Rights Act of 1964, as amended.
 Such behavior does not befit a committed Christian.
 Accordingly, Liberty University will not tolerate sexual harassment and intimidation of its employees.
-See https://www.liberty.edu/media/1226/Liberty University Title IX Policy 031418.pdf.

-4.8 Sexual Violence Consultation & Counseling Policy
+6.8 Sexual Violence Consultation & Counseling Policy